harkiratlota/DemoCode/ReadMe.txt

 #Prerequisites

 1. Place both input files on desktop.
-2. Change "username" to respective username for your machine
+2. Change "username" to respective username of your machine
-3. Pick path directory based on Windows/Mac OS
+3. Select path directory based on Windows/Mac OS
 Total 3 files to be passed as arguments in the order given below:

 For Windows